-CAUC's Aerial Robot for IARC 2014 WANG Yao, YUE Fengfa, ZENG Zhengchao, JIN Yabo, ZHANG Yunhao, ZHAO Long, SHI Yongzheng, JIANG Nan, HUO Lu Civil Aviation University of China ABSTRACT To complete the 7th mission of the International Aerial Robotics Competition, a quadrotor aircraft consisting of flight control system and navigation system is designed.
-The flight control system is composed of a main chip and some sensors, and the traditional PID algorithm is used to control the attitude.
-The navigation system is composed of a small computer and some sensors.
-The vehicle is intended to be Civil Aviation University of China's entry for the 2014 International Aerial Robotics Competition.
-I. INTRODUCTION Quadrotor aerial robots have extensive application prospects because of its small size, stable flight, strong maneuverability and the ability of taking off, hovering, flying and landing in a restricted area.
+Quadrotor aerial robots have extensive application prospects because of its small size, stable flight, strong maneuverability and the ability of taking off, hovering, flying and landing in a restricted area.
 At present, the quadrotor aerial robots have been applied in many fields such as power line patrol, territory exploration, flood relief, forest fire prevention, and have been a hotspot in UAV research^[1,2].
 Indoor complex environment is an enormous challenge to the autonomous navigation of quadrotor aerial robots, which is mostly solved by global positioning equipments like VICON.
-The improvement of sensor technology, especially the development of MEMS devices, the improvement of microprocessors and power devices, the application of new material and the increasing of battery life, provide necessary hardware support for the development of quadrotor aerial robots^[3].
+The improvement of sensor technology, especially the development of MEMS devices, the improvement of microprocessors and power devices, the application of new material and the increasing of battery life, provide necessary hardware support for the development of quadrotor^[3].
 To complete the 7th mission of the International Aerial Robotics competition, a quadrotor aerial robot is designed, and the technological details are introduced in this paper.

-A. Statement of the Problem Mission 7 will challenge teams to demonstrate three new behaviors that have never been attempted in any of the past six IARC missions.
+A. Statement of the Problem

+Mission 7 will challenge teams to demonstrate three new behaviors that have never been attempted in any of the past six IARC missions.
 First, aerial robot should interact with moving autonomous ground robots.
 Second, the aerial robot should navigate in a sterile environment with no external navigation aids such as GPS or large stationary points of reference such as walls.
 Third, the aerial robot should compete with the other autonomous air vehicles.

 The 7th mission of the International Aerial Robotics competition requires aerial robot which avoid the obstacles to make the number of ground robots attain the green line in Fig1.1 as much as possible.
 The whole process should be limited to 10 minutes.
 Vehicles must be unmanned and autonomous.
 They must compete based on their ability to sense the environment of the competition arena.
 The size of any aerial robot shall be limited to 1.25 meters in any dimension.
 There is no weight limit.

-Fig1.1 Basic structure of the ground

 B. Conceptual Solution

 To accomplish this mission, an aircraft is made all by ourselves firstly.
 The PID algorithm is used to control the roll, pitch, yaw and height and the results shows the navigation requirement can be perfectly satisfied.
-The aircraft is equipped with one laser range finder, two cameras.
+The aircraft is equipped with one laser range finder, tow cameras.
 The range finder is used to measure the distance between the aircraft and robot with tall cylinder extending vertically from their upper surface.
-The two bottom cameras are mainly used to search the target ground robots and navigate for the aerial robot.
+The bottom camera is mainly used to search the target ground robots and navigate for the aerial robot.

 C. Yearly Milestones

-This is the second time for the CAUC team to participate in IARC.
+This is the third time for the CAUC team to participate in IARC.
 The aircraft is designed to complete the 7th mission and it will have the ability to navigate and explore the whole environment, detect the target ground robots and avoid the robot with tall cylinder.
-This year we have finished the design of the flight control system and navigation system, some of this mission have been finished, such as flying through the desired position, identifying and tracking the target ground robots, avoiding the robot with tall cylinder and so on, and in the next year we aim to finish the rest of this mission.
+This year we have improved the design of the navigation system and tracking algorithm and optimized control strategy by a motion predicting model.
+The MAV has realized many functions, such as identifying and tracking the target ground robots, avoiding obstacles and so on.

 II.
-Description of Vehicle
+Air Vehicle

 A. Aerial Platform

-The platform is based on an XAircraft 450Pro quadrotor UAV.
-Only the basic structure and the propulsion system are adopted.
+The platform is made by carbon fiber to lower the weight .
 The basic structure of the platform is shown in Fig 2.1.

-Fig2.1 Basic structure of the platform There are three major systems: the propulsion system, the flight control system and the navigation system, as shown in Fig 2.2.
+Fig2.1 Basic structure of the platform

+There are three major systems: the propulsion system, the flight control system and the navigation system, as shown in Fig 2.2.